 - Thermo-Electric Device (TED) Assembly harness is open or shorted

 - Thermo-Electric Device (TED) Assembly circuit poor electrical connection

 - Faulty Dual Climate Controlled Seat Module (DCSM)

 How do I fix code B103D LINCOLN?Check the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge

 Cost of diagnosing the B103D LINCOLN code

 Labor: 1.0The cost of diagnosing the B103D LINCOLN code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 B103D LINCOLN DescriptionClimate controlled seats are independently controlled by the Dual Climate Controlled Seat Module (DCSM) mounted to the bottom of the passenger seat cushion.
 The climate controlled seat system only operates with the engine running, however, if using a scan tool to command the DCSM, diagnostic testing can be carried out with the ignition ON.
 Both voltage supply circuits to the DCSM are spliced together internally, so if one circuit becomes open, both seats can still be operated.
 However, if a fault occurs setting a DTC specific to either climate controlled seat, only the affected seat will be disabled by the module and the other will remain operational.